druiz7/point-wallet-backend/README.md

 ## Testing:

+To start the app, run

+`npm run devStart`

 The application can be tested using bash with curl commands.

 For example, typing the following command will set up the model to the assignment's test case: